1. Make use of Humidifiers

 11. Expel sticky materials with ice

-The clean look of wooden floors is often damaged by stubborn sticky materials like chewing gum and wax.
-Instead of scratching them and casing dents, make use of ice and harden them first, then gently scrape them with a scraper.
+Stubborn, sticky materials like chewing gum and wax often damage the clean look of wooden floors.
+Instead of scratching and casing dents, please use ice and harden them first, then gently scrape them with a scraper.

 12. Vacuum Cleaning